jamespcole/leapmotion-dbus/README.md

 #leapmotion-dbus

 Provides a nodejs script that translates LeapMotion events into dbus events.
+Dbus is supported on Linux, OSX and Unix as a way to send messages between different applications.
+This has only been tested on Ubuntu 14.04 but should work on other *nix systems without modification.
+It was developed using nodejs v0.10.33 but may work on other versions.

+The Gnome Shell extension has only bee tested in gnome-shell 3.10.4 and will probably not work on older versions on gnome-shell.

-It sends the following dbus events published to the dbus interface "com.jamespcole.leapmotion.dbus.Events":
+leapmotion-dbus sends the following dbus events published to the dbus interface "com.jamespcole.leapmotion.dbus.Events":

 _LeapMotionSwipeUp_
 + int scale - the size of the swipe on the y axis